C. Gilbert & T. Murdoch, John Channon and Brass-Inlaid Furniture: 1730-1760 (London, 1993), fig. 11

 A. Coleridge, ‘John Cobb’s ‘Handkerchief’ Table’, Furniture History Society Newsletter (August 2007), p.
 1

-The ovolo-moulded top with re-entrant corners, popularly known as ‘envelope’ or ‘handkerchief' form, features on a harlequin corner-table pattern in the 1730s trade-sheet issued by the Holborn cabinet-maker Thomas Potter (Gilbert & Murdoch, 1993).
-Its form was later adopted by George William, 6th Earl of Coventry (1722-1809) when he commissioned a table with a rotating top with leaves invoiced for by John Cobb on 3rd July 1772 as ‘an inlaide Handkerchief table…6 6s’.
+The model was first patterned in the 1730s in the trade-sheet issued by Holborn cabinet-maker Thomas Potter.1 It was then later adopted by George William, 6th Earl of Coventry (1722-1809) when he commissioned a table with a rotating top with leaves invoiced by John Cobb on 3rd July 1772 as ‘an inlaide Handkerchief table…6 6s’.2